-A Patient’s Guide to Meniscal Injuries
+A Patient’s Guide to Meniscal Tears and Injuries in Richmond, VA

 The meniscus is a commonly injured structure in the knee.
 The injury can occur in any age group.
 In younger people, the meniscus is fairly tough and rubbery, and tears usually occur as a result of a forceful twisting injury.
 The meniscus grows weaker with age, and meniscal tears can occur in aging adults as the result of fairly minor injuries, even from the up-and-down motion of squatting.